 But what we need is a statewide ban.
 No loopholes, so no more suffering animals can slip through the cracks.

-Together we can tell our state government that the time is now - they must commit to ending the use of animals in “entertainment” and retire working animals to sanctuaries.
+Together we are telling our state government that the time is now - they must commit to ending the use of animals in “entertainment” and retire working animals to sanctuaries.